alexirpan/alexirpan.github.io/_posts/2024-04-20-puzzlehunting-201.markdown

 The bare minimum that I think is unobjectionable is:

 * Put info of the same type in the same locations
-* Use monospace
+* Use a monospace font

+The first is just common sense.
-A lot of puzzles will use length as part of the structure.
+As for monospace, A lot of puzzles will use word length as part of the structure.
 For example, [Human Pyramid](https://2021.teammatehunt.com/puzzles/human-pyramid) from Teammate Hunt 2021.
-Patterns in length (matching length, exactly one letter longer, etc.) are easy to subconsciously notice if you put content in monospace, so if you put your spreadsheet in monospace, you'll break-in on these patterns faster.
+Patterns in length (matching length, exactly one letter longer, etc.) are easier to notice if you put content in monospace, so using those fonts can help you break-in on those patterns faster.

 (In fact, the monospace font
-in Human Pyramid was added during testsolving to push solvers to consider length.
+in Human Pyramid was added during testsolving to encourage solvers to consider length.
 A similar trick was used in [Pestered](https://puzzles.mit.edu/2018/full/puzzle/pestered.html) from MIT Mystery Hunt 2018.)

 Personally I like to put everything in monospace, but I know some solvers